Mexican Chipotle Sweet Potato Eggs Benedict

 It's a brunch situation of epic proportions.

-Eggs Benedict always involves a few steps, so this is one of the few recipes on the blog that I've put into the intermediate category as far how easy/difficult it is to make it.
+Eggs Benedict always involves a few steps, so this is one of the few recipes on the blog that I've put into the intermediate category as far as how easy/difficult it is to make it.
 But don't worry, it's still pretty simple.

 Your sweet potato eggs benedict game plan: